 When I look at how Fediverse works compared to the central platforms, I conclude that the former is clearly the better model.

 I have only been active there for a short time and share my first impression here.
 Until now, I have avoided social networks on the internet.
 That changed in February 2022.
 More and more often I read in the news that reports from Ukraine are not independently checkable.
 In recent years, I have had contact with programmers living in Ukraine in open source projects.
 I was interested in their situation and therefore read the post in social networks.
 I don't know the people personally, but I felt connected to them through previous digital communication and I trusted their contributions.
 At some point I came to the conclusion that an information exchange via social networks is important.
 And because of the internet it is possible in today's world.

 I continued to feel uncomfortable in the centralised form.
 That's why I chose the decentralised variant for myself.

 The discussion culture in Fediverse is different: it is more interested and constructive.
 If you share something that has a mistake in it, you are corrected and not laughed at or shouted down.
 In my opinion, this is because the structure of the network is different.
 Quarrels happen - but the mechanisms in Fediverse ensure that they don't get out of hand.

 There is a shared responsibility for the online space.
+At least if this is not too large and therefore anonymous.
 Similar to barcamps like the JoomlaCamp[^joomlacamp.de/].
 You organise a day together that is beneficial for everyone.
 It's absurd to complain at the end.
 Everyone has it in their own hands.
 Everyone has the opportunity to help organise the shared online space: Support newcomers, share things, make suggestions for improvement, report bugs, even code along on Github.